SKQ1 is a Longevity Game Changer

 However, the Mitochondria are the fundamental energy generation system of the body; optimizing your Mitochondria is quintessential performance enhancement; more energy, better mood, memory, immunity, resilience, or hotter sex.
 Anything that improves your Mitochondria will make you better but we are probably a few years off from real SKQ1 Nootropics, for the time being at least SKQ1 is quite expensive, if you’re interested in hacking your Mitochondria for performance enhancement, you’ll want to use the Mitochondrial supplements I list here.

 A 2017 in vitro study out of Lomonosov Moscow State University observed that SKQ1’s targeting made it a highly effective antibiotic:

 Mitochondria-targeted antioxidants are known to alleviate mitochondrial oxidative damage that is associated with a variety of diseases…

 Therefore, SkQ1 may be effective in protection of the infected mammals by killing invading bacteria.

 In our study, we used mitochondria-targeted antioxidant SkQ1 to lower the mtROS level…

 Thus, we showed that scavenging of mtROS by SkQ1… suppressed proliferation of cervical cancer cells.

-According to 2013 paper it’s something of an apoptosis biohack for treating and preventing cancer:
+According to a 2013 paper, it’s something of an apoptosis biohack for treating and preventing cancer:

 It seems promising to study the possibility of using SkBQ as an anticancer drug on the types of cancers that can be treated by chemotherapeutic prooxidation.
 Thus, activation of mitochondrial ROS generation in prostate cancer cells leads to the death of these cells…